shown in other instead.

 Approximating collision shapes by using primitives is also a good practice.
 You can apply the following approach:

-Ensure that the original node is not a Collider — check that Collision is disabled for its surfaces, bodies, and shapes.
+Ensure that the original node is not a Collider — check that Collision flag is disabled for its surfaces, bodies, and shapes.
 Since now it is not taken into account by collision detection.

 Add a cylinder object to the scene by choosing Create -> Primitive -> Cylinder in the Menu Bar and cover the original mesh with the primitive.